Travel Guide to Bannock Pass on the Montana-Idaho border

 Is Bannock Pass paved?

 The road is mostly paved and typically quite wide.
 It has a maximum gradient of 7.0%.
-There's about 10 miles of gravel interspersed between the paved sections.
-This route has long facilitated travel between the Lemhi River Valley and Horse Prairie.
+There's about 10 miles of gravel between the paved sections.

 How long is Bannock Pass?

-Positioned atop the Continental Divide, the pass spans 76.92km (47.8 miles) running west-east from Leadore (in Lemhi County, Idaho) to the I-15 road, north of Red Rock (in Beaverhead County, Montana).
-Bannock Pass derives its name from the Bannock Native American tribe.
-This traditional Indian route once provided access from Montana's buffalo territories to the fishing streams of the Snake and Salmon Rivers.
+Located atop the Continental Divide, the pass is 76.92km (47.8 miles) long, running west-east from Leadore (in Lemhi County, Idaho) to the I-15 road, north of Red Rock (in Beaverhead County, Montana).